 Create and build in checkpoints along the way to make sure your students are finding success with the program, and don’t forget to set some of your own objectives to assess whether or not the resource is improving your life or assisting your teaching in a positive way.
 If it’s not, consider shifting to another program that will make a difference in your teaching.

-Use a variety of resources:
+Use a Variety of Resources:

 Whether you’ll be using a comprehensive platform that provides all of the lessons and practice materials or pulling from different resources and combining them to create your own program, it’s important to vary your lessons and activities so as to keep students of all learning styles engaged.